kernkonzept/uvmm/doc/uvmm_dtg.md

   This configures a device.

-  To get a list of supported devices, use `-device help`.
+  To get a list of supported devices, use `--device help`.

-  To get help for a specific device, use `-device devicename:help`.
+  To get help for a specific device, use `--device devicename:help`.